Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 - Easily Scalable

 ## Prerequisites
+1. Make sure that the following environment variables have been set so that we can securely reference them in our code without exposing important information
+- AWS REGION
+-

 ## Business Use Cases for DynamoDB
 1. Will be used with our application for message caching